mpkuse/mark-image-opencv-py/README.md

 # Manually Mark Image Correspondence

-This is a simple tool to load 2 image.
+This is a simple gui tool to load 2 image.
 Mark correspondences (or any other clicks) and save it to file.

+Might be useful for experiments with feature correspondence, face warping etc.

 ## Requirements
 Opencv<br/>